Drake542298/Notes/README.md

 # Notes
-This is a note taking website
+This is a note taking website.